-2.2.3 Power Supply
+2.2.4 Power Supply

 Since there are a lot of component, a robust power supply circuit will be implement for this project.
 Power supply consists of several buck converter DC-DC voltage regulators, which will provide different voltage needed by different component.
-The power supply takes 5 volt DC as input.
-The LCD screen and LEDs are going to be more power-hungry the other component.
+All the power supplies take 5 volt DC as input.
+The LEDs are going to be power-hungry than the other component.
 The power supply circuit is separated from the rest.
 FPGA has a Maximum input voltage of 3.5V.
 MCU requires 1.7 to 3.5V as power input.
 The voltage regulator used is LP3964 by texas instrument, the voltage regulator is configabale, capable of outputting voltage between 1.2v to 5v

-Requirement Verification The power supply need to have output of 1.8v +/- 5%.
+Requirement Verification The power supply need to have output of 1.2v +/- 5%.
 3.3V +/- 5%, 5V +/- 5%.
-Operating at output current at 0 to 500 mA Maintain the temperature under 100C Mount all components of power supply to PCB.
+The 1.2 volt power supply has the maximum output current at 0 to 500 mA.
+The 2.5v has a maximum current output of 1A.
+The 3.3v has a current output up to 800 mA.
+The 2.5v power supply has a maximum current output of 800mA.
+Maintain the temperature under 100C.
+The maximum operating temperature for voltage regulator.
+Mount all components of power supply to PCB.
 Connect all the required resistors and capacitors.
 Making sure the output reading is correct.
 Connect the output on the PCB to resistors.
 Read voltage across output and output current with multimeter.
 Ensure the power supplies meat all the requirements.
 Using infrared thermometer to read temperature.
 The temperature underload should be under 100 C. Otherwise add heatsink to the voltage regulator.

-2.3 Circuit Schematics
+2.3.1 Circuit Schematics